pedroccorreia/neon-camera-store/README.md

 export REGION='us-central1'

 ```
-## Edit your environment dependent constants

-Create a config.yaml file at the root of the project that contains the following environment dependent info.
-Create one based on the example given: sample_config.

 ## Build the container
 ```shell

 docker build -t $IMAGE_URI .

 ```
 Once that is done push it to the Artifact Registry:

 ```shell

 docker push $IMAGE_URI

 ```

 # Push new version of the container